chinapedia/wikipedia.abstract.en/Page/Politics_of_New_Zealand.md

 Colonial politics

-The_Treaty_of_Waitangi_(in_Maori).jpeg (in Māori)]] After the 1840 Treaty of Waitangi, a colonial Governor and his small staff acted on behalf of the British government based on the British political system.[67]
+(in Māori)]] After the 1840 Treaty of Waitangi, a colonial Governor and his small staff acted on behalf of the British government based on the British political system.[67]
 Whereas Māori systems had dominated prior to 1840 governors attempting to introduce British systems met with mixed success in Māori communities.
 More isolated Māori were little influenced by the Government.
 Most influences were felt in and around Russell, the first capital, and Auckland, the second capital.

 The first voting rights in New Zealand were legislated in 1852 as the New Zealand Constitution Act for the 1853 elections and reflected British practice.[68]
 Initially only property owners could vote, but by the late 1850s 75% of British males over 21 were eligible to vote compared to 20% in England and 12% in Scotland.
 Around 100 Māori chiefs voted in the 1853 election.[69]